couchbase/n1k1/README.md

   - gocb multi-get API's allocate garbage.
   - datastore fetch stages should be recycled.
   - what to do with parent value during expression evaluation?
+  - sometimes keyspace terms aren't converted to label names correctly, like when there aren't keyspace aliases, which can lead to projections to not being able to access expressions like (`travel-sample`.`id`) correctly?
   - scan of COVERS needs support?
   - scan tracks "setBit()" for intersect scan support?
   - scan expression only handles non-correlated right now?